machine-learning-apps/actions-chatops-deprecated/README.md

 # Trigger Actions With ChatOps (Comments In a PR)

 This action helps you trigger downstream actions with a custom command made via a comment in a pull request, otherwhise known as [ChatOps](https://www.pagerduty.com/blog/what-is-chatops/).
 This Action listens to all comments made in pull requests and emits the output variable `triggered` as `true` (along with other variables) that you can use for branching downstream Actions.
-Consider the below hello world example where you want a downstream action to trigger with the command `/trigger-something-with-this`
+Consider the below toy example that triggers downstream actions with the command `/trigger-something-with-this`

+## Example Usage

 ```yaml
 name: Demo